mallikarjun25/Data-Engineering-for-Smart-City-Monitoring/README.md

 - The dataset is split into training and validation sets using a subset random sampler.
 - The model is trained using the training set and evaluated on the validation set.
 - Evaluation metrics such as ROC AUC score and accuracy are used to assess the performance of the model.

-## Credits
-- References to relevant research papers, articles, and tutorials used for model development and understanding.

-## License
-- Mention any license information related to the code or dataset used in the project.